nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing the data file

-MedInfo data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+MedInfo data are saved as a JSON file `[JAR file location]/data/medinfo.json`.
 Advanced users are welcome to update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file make its format invalid, MedInfo will not be able to run.
+Edit the data file at your own risk!
+Any changes that make the data invalid will lead to MedInfo clearing all data and starting anew.
 </div>

 [Back to Table of Contents](#table-of-contents)